Summer Math Program 2013 - for incoming First Year Students

 Once you're here

-MA041 Co-Calculus meets twice a week (for credit) for the remainder of the semester.
+MA041 Co-Calculus is a course to help students review Pre-Calculus topics.
+It meets twice a week for the semester.
+Students are automatically enrolled in this course along with Calculus at the beginning of the semester.
+Students who pass the ABC test at the beginning of the semester are allowed to drop MA041.
 At the end of this course, students in MA041 have another opportunity to pass the ABCs test, and any who have still not passed are given a final chance during finals week.
 This course does not cover any new material.
 Its objective is to give additional help on basic skills for those who need it.